bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 April 21, 2006

-After summiting Table Mountain a year ago, almost to the day, I assumed the nearby Whistler Mountain would be in season now.
+After summiting Table Mountain the previous year, almost to the day, I assumed the nearby Whistler Mountain would be in season now.
 But we were surprised by the amount of snow in the area.
 The only snow we encountered on Table Mountain was just below the summit, but when we drove to the park this April, the snow extended to the base of the mountains.

-To get to the trailhead, we received directions from a park warden we ran into.
-Just before the Beaver Mines Lakes campground, we turned right and drove a short way down a road, passing a few campers.
+We followed directions to the trailhead from a park warden we encountered.
+Just before the Beaver Mines Lakes campground, we turned right and drove a short distance down a road, passing a few campers.
 This brought us to junction number 7 (943715), a T-intersection.

 The trail rose steeply in trees, but in ten minutes we reached an open slope.
 Whenever the trail led back into the trees, though, we were forced to slog in deep snow.
 Following the snow-covered trail where it was etched into a steep slope proved tricky; it was often easier and more prudent to circumvent the trail because of deep snow.
 In a couple of spots, it felt like we were cutting across avalanche slopes.
 Strange to say, but we used our ice axes to go up a lookout trail!